Assignment 3: String Formatting

 For additional information about stdarg, read the Wikipedia page on stdarg.h or this tutoriall https://www.tutorialspoint.com/c_standard_library/c_macro_va_start.htm

-Having read up to here, you may feel a bit overwhelmed by all that lays before you.
+Having read up to here, you may be feeling overwhelmed by what work lies ahead.
 It is a big job, but it will be much more tractable if you break it down into manageable tasks and tackle one at a time.
-Developing an appropriate decomposition and identifying a good path to follow from start to finish is not always obvious when you just starting out, so read on for our guidance on strategies that we have found to work well.
+Developing an appropriate decomposition and identifying a good path to follow from start to finish is not always obvious when you just starting out, so read on for our recommendations on what has been found to work well.

 Order of attack and strategic hints